cybercongress/go-cyber/docs/cyberd.md

 _Shared mempools_.

 _Offline search_.
-IPFS make possible easy retrieval of documents from surroundings without the internet connection. cyber•Chain itself can be distributed using IPFS.
+IPFS make possible easy retrieval of documents from surroundings without the internet connection. cyberd itself can be distributed using IPFS.
 That create a possibility for ubiquitous offline search.

 _Smart Command Tools_.
 Command line tools can rely on relevant and structured answers from a search engine.
 That practically means that the following CLI tool is possible to implement